pontakornp/cs686_blockchain_P2_Go/README.md

 The main classes include Block and Blockchain.

 Block class consist of the following functions:
-- Block Initialization
+- Initialize block
 - Encode block to JSON
 - Decode JSON to block
-- Hash Block
+- Hash block

 Blockchain class consist of the following functions:
-- Blockchain Initialization
+- Initialize blockchain
 - Insert - insert block into blockchain
 - Get - get list of blocks from the height
 - Contains Block - check if block list contains a given block